 Instructions for Punchboard

 - Place a small square of tissue paper, at least two pieces for thickness, on top of each cup.
 Check to make sure a child can punch through easily, and the tissue paper is not too thick.

 - Secure tissue paper with a rubber band, so the tissue paper is stretched tight on top of the cup opening.
 Another option is to hot glue the tissue paper onto the cups.
 By using rubber bands the board is reusable for another time.

 - Draw designs on tissue paper or attach stickers.
-I used heart stickers for heart-eyed-emoji and drew a mouth with a black permanent marker.
+I used heart stickers for heart-eyed emojis and drew a mouth with a black permanent marker.

-- Apply hot glue to the bottom of the cup and firmly place on the foam-core board.
-Hold in place for a minute then let to cool.
+- Apply hot glue to the bottom of the cup and firmly place it on the foam-core board.
+Hold in place for a minute then let it cool.

 - Continue until all cups are attached.